tibbe/talks/stanford-2011/performance.md

 * Hash tables perform well with string keys: $O(k)$ amortized lookup time for strings of length $k$.

-* However, we want persistent maps, not mutable hash tables.
+* Programs using persistent maps are easier to reason about than programs using mutable hash tables, so we'd like to use the former if at all possible.

 # Main idea: IntMap as a sparse array